 When the first slaps – funeral day, stricken friends, tired eyes – have passed, then comes the harder work of going forward.
 Some people eat; I cook first, then feed, then eat.
-That steamy soup?
+That soup?
 Just right.
-We’ll make it together in a few days, but first, another look at the character that was my Dad – an onion-soup-bread-dipper if there ever was one.
+We’ll make it together in a few days, but first, another look at the character who was my Dad – an onion-soup-bread-dipper if there ever was one.
 In your kind condolences, many of you asked me to share the eulogy I read at his service, so I am printing it here.
 And from the bottom of my soup-spooning heart, thanks again for your love and support.

 Dad with Josie at Bern’s Steak House, Tampa, Fla. in June 2007 – many steaks, much bearnaise, and one big Shirley Temple.